Macker85/World-Cup-Quiz/README.md

 Due to the straightforward design there was very little media queries needed to make this site adaptable to smaller screens, the wireframing is similar across larger screens and the 2 breakpoints I found.

+The wireframes are not exactly the same as the finished product but I felt it was good to show where I was going versus where I ended up.

 ![wireframe](docs/wireframes/wireframe1.png)
 ![wireframe](docs/wireframes/wireframe2.png)
 ![wireframe](docs/wireframes/wireframe3.png)